Ernyoke/ervin-szilagyi-static-site/src/articles/generate-low-poly-images-using-del-triangulation.md

 3. ### Apply some edge detection to the image and capture the output

 Next, we would want to isolate the main characteristics of an image by doing edge detection.
 Again, there are several methodologies to detect the edges from an image.
-For our case a simple [Sobel](https://en.wikipedia.org/wiki/Sobel_operator) operator might be sufficient to get an acceptable result.
+For our case, a simple [Sobel](https://en.wikipedia.org/wiki/Sobel_operator) operator might be sufficient to get an acceptable result.

 ![Alt Text](img-generate-low-poly-images/edge-detection-resized.jpg)

 4. ### Clean up the image by applying a simple de-noising algorithm

-In order to get rid of noise and to also preserve the strongest edges from the image, we would want to apply some [thresholding](https://en.wikipedia.org/wiki/Thresholding_(image_processing)) to it, eventually creating a binary image.
+To get rid of noise and to also preserve the strongest edges from the image, we would want to apply some [thresholding](https://en.wikipedia.org/wiki/Thresholding_(image_processing)) to it, eventually creating a binary image.
 The simplest thresholding approach works just fine, meaning that we get an input threshold value and we compare that with every pixel from the image with the edges.
 If the pixel value is greater than the threshold value, we set the pixel to be 255 - white.
-Every pixel with value less than the threshold will be 0 - black.
+Every pixel with a value less than the threshold will be 0 - black.

-We can play around with the value of the threshold, because it will impact the outcome significantly.
-Lower threshold may result in images having way more information preserved than higher threshold values.
+We can play around with the value of the threshold because it will impact the outcome significantly.
+A lower threshold may result in images having way more information preserved than higher threshold values.
 Depending on what we want to achieve, this may result in favorable output or it may have too much going on.

 ![Alt Text](img-generate-low-poly-images/edge-points-resized.png)

 5. ### Feed the output to the Delaunay triangulation algorithm to get a set of triangles forming the Delaunay mesh

-After tresholding we may end up with a bunch of black and white pixels.
-If we feed the location of these pixels to the Delaunay algorithm, we get a mesh of triangles which can be plotted to a surface.
-If we are lucky, the triangles will be aligned in a way which preserves the essence of the original image.
+After thresholding, we may end up with a bunch of black and white pixels.
+If we feed the location of these pixels to the Delaunay algorithm, we get a mesh of triangles that can be plotted to a surface.
+If we are lucky, the triangles will be aligned in a way that preserves the essence of the original image.

 ![Alt Text](img-generate-low-poly-images/wire-final-resized.png)

 6. ### Reconstruct the image from the mesh

-In order to fill these triangles with colors, we can take each node from a triangle and locate the original pixels for their locations.
+To fill these triangles with colors, we can take each node from a triangle and locate the original pixels for their locations.
 Adding the RGB values of the original pixels and dividing the sum by 3, we may get an RGB value which may be used to fill the triangle.

 The final result may look like this: